bennadel/git-cheat-sheet/README.md

 ### I want to remove a file from my staging area.

-If you accidentally added too many files to the staging area (in preparation for a `git commit`), you can use `rm` to remove them from the staging area but keep them in the working tree:
+If you accidentally added too many files to the staging area (in preparation for a `git commit`), you can use `rm --cached` to remove them from the staging area but keep them in the working tree:

 ```sh
 git add .